blueturtleai/gimp-stable-diffusion/stablehorde/README.md

 # gimp-stable-diffusion-horde

 This repository includes a GIMP plugin for communication with the [stablehorde](https://stablehorde.net) cluster.
+You can created stablediffusion images for free without running a colab notebook or a local server.

 Please check HISTORY.md for the latest changes.